-Supporting Actions Progress made 2017/19 NHS Grampian provides the full range of 22 elements, recommended by the Department of Health as comprising a gender dysphoria service.
+Supporting Actions in 2017/21 Outcomes Report Progress as at March 2019 NHS Grampian provides the full range of 22 elements, recommended by the Department of Health as comprising a gender dysphoria service.
 However, there are areas where local initiatives are required over the next four years to further develop services. (i) NHS Grampian Gender identity Clinic NHS Grampian has increased the number of consultants providing the gender dysphoria service from one consultant to two.
 This has helped to reduce waiting times. (ii) Location of Gender Identity Clinic Options to move the Gender Identity Clinic off the Royal Cornhill Site have been looked at.
 Some members of our local trans community feel that a more central location in Aberdeen would make it more accessible. (iii) Equality and Diversity Training All Equality and Diversity Training covers the topic of trans and transgender in detail.
 All participants receive their own personal copy of the NHS Grampian publication: "Guide for Staff to help them meet the needs of Trans Patients attending for Hospital Care"